Cainuse/tradeforce-client/README.md

 - Prototype design
 - Integration of frontend and backend
-- Frontend implementation, which includes:
+- Frontend implementation, including but not limited to:
   - frontend live chat
   - posting details & search results
   - image drag & drop uploader